dgcamacho/so2021-tutorial/exercise2/sheet2.md

 while (n < 100);
 ```

-3. Write a C++-program that calculates and prints the sum of the first $`n`$ positive integers, i.e.
+3. Write a C++-program that calculates and prints the sum of the squares of the first $`n`$ positive integers, i.e.
 ```math
 1^2 + 2^2 + 3^2 + 4^2 + ... + n^2
 ```